 The bone then changes these bone particles into new bone, replacing them over the months that follow.
-With a medium to large defect in the bone, the bone particles covered by the membrane are allowed to heal and integrate 5-9 months.
-An implant can be often placed at the same time as the guided bone regeneration procedure is performed in a small to medium sized defect as with Socket Bone Regeneration.
+With a medium to a large defect in the bone, the bone particles covered by the membrane are allowed to heal and integrate 5–9 months.
+An implant can often be placed at the same time as the guided bone regeneration procedure is performed in a small to medium sized defect as with Socket Bone Regeneration.

 Once the implant is placed, the bone is allowed time to integrate with the implant before the final crownwork/bridgework is fabricated.
-If desired temporary teeth can be made and fixed to the implants in many cases where guided bone regeneration is used.
+If desired, temporary teeth can be made and fixed to the implants in many cases where guided bone regeneration is used.

 Advantages of Guided Bone Regeneration

 View patient #2, has guided bone regeneration under Sinus Bone Regeneration with Implants under CASE STUDIES.